openshift/builder/CONTRIBUTING.md

 ```

 2. Make your code changes and build the binary with `make build`.
+> While running `make build` if you come across any error something like
+` OS_GIT_MAJOR: unbound variable`, make sure that you have pulled all the tags from the [openshift/builder](https://github.com/openshift/builder) repo.
+ You can use `git fetch upstream --tags` to pull all the tags.
 3. Build the image using the `Dockerfile-dev` file, giving it a unique tag:

 ```